 An injury to the chest or stomach.

 Here is what will happen in the ER:

 A healthcare provider will ask about your injury and examine you carefully.

 An X-ray of your chest will likely be taken to show any major damage to ribs and lungs.
-However, ribs can undergo small breaks that do not show up on X-rays, even though they still hurt.
+But ribs can have small breaks that don't show up on X-rays, even though they still hurt.

 You may be given medicine to ease your discomfort.